-C. Persons making inter-State taxable supplies of notified handicraft goods and notified handmade goods up to ₹ 20 lakh
+C. Persons making inter-State taxable supplies of notified handicraft goods up to ₹ 20,00,000

 As we have seen earlier that as per section 24 read with Notification No. 10/2017 IT, a person making inter-State supplies of goods is liable to be registered compulsorily under GST irrespective of the threshold limit.